kenahoo/RHadoop-Wiki/rhdfs.md

 ###Prerequisites
 * This package has a dependency on rJava
-* Access to HDFS via this R package is dependent upon the `HADOOP_HOME` and `HADOOP_CONF` environment variables.
-Be sure that these are properly set.
-If these variables are not properly set, the package will be accessing the local file system instead of HDFS
+* Access to HDFS via this R package is dependent upon the `HADOOP_CMD` environment variable. `HADOOP_CMD` points to the full path for the `hadoop` binary.
+If this variable is not properly set, the package will fail when the `init()` function is invoked

-Examples:

-    HADOOP_HOME=/usr/lib/hadoop
-    HADOOP_CONF=/etc/hadoop/conf
+Example:

+    HADOOP_CMD=/usr/bin/hadoop

 ###R Objects
 R objects can be serialized to HDFS via the function: `hdfs.write`.
 An example is shown below: